Cooks River: History

 Concreting of the river banks commenced in the 1930s and the Cooks River Improvement Act of 1946 confirmed the policy of the tidying up of an undisciplined stream within neat cement boundaries.
 Between 1947 and 1953, engineers diverted the original river mouth to the west of Sydney Airport to accommodate new runways.

 Initiatives from 1976 onwards have attempted to preserve and return the natural features of the river system with tree planting, pollution traps and landscaping.
 Footpaths and a cycle track were built to increase recreational use of the river.
 The NSW State Government committed AUD2.9 million to the restoration of the sheet piling on the banks of the river.
 In November 2007 the Federal Australian Labor Party, then in opposition, made an announcement of A$2 million for environmental projects on the Cooks River.

 In 2009, Strathfield Council established the Cooks River Fun Run.
 This event is held annually around June or July each year.
 The event starts at Freshwater Park Strathfield, with a 5 km and 10 km run, a 5 km walk and 2 km kids' run.
+The 2026 run was staged on 28 June.